Cheryl Lumbard

 James P. Callis

-Certified Physician Assistant specializing in Psychiatry.
-Professional history includes involvement in numerous roles of care provision for people who have been challenged with mental health since 1988.
-Served as mental health technician (psychiatric hospital), mental health and substance abuse case management services, social work, skilled nursing in management, hospice provider, psychotherapy/counseling (individual and group, practitioner of psychiatry.
+Certified Physician Assistant specializing in Psychiatric Medication Management.
+Professional history includes serving in numerous roles of care provision for people with history of mental health concerns and other medical and psychosocial health concerns since 1988.
+Served as Mental Health Technician (psychiatric hospital), Mental Health and Substance Use Case Management Services, medical/mental health social work services, discharge planner, Social Services Director in Skilled Nursing, Hospice Social Services, psychotherapy/counseling in multiple settings (individual and group, 1991-2012) and currently medication management in Behavioral/Mental Health.
 Earned Bachelor of Arts in Psychology, Master of Science in Psychological Counseling/Psychotherapy, and a Master of Physician Assistant.
-Treated most populations including adolescents, geriatric, adults, the seriously mentally ill, the developmentally disabled, intellectuals disabled, substance dependency and those with significant co-existing health concerns.
-Worked with all socio-economic backgrounds and with a diversity of cultural backgrounds.
-Served in inpatient hospitals, inpatient hospices, nursing facilities, assistant living facilities, penal institutions and Bureau of Prisons, adolescent shelter, private outpatient groups, community services boards, and in private homes.
-As part of private outpatient group, currently treating Anxiety, Depression, Panic Disorder, Bipolar Disorder, Mood Disorders, Schizophrenia, Schizoaffective disorder, Post-Traumatic Stress Disorder, Attention Deficit disorders and more.
-Currently treating ages 12 years old and up.
-Privileged to be part of an excellent, talented, and caring team at In Harmony Wellness in Chesapeake, VA.
+Privileged to have treated most populations including adolescents, geriatric population, adults, adults with serious mental health disorders, the developmentally/intellectually disabled, individuals with substance dependency/dually diagnosed and patients with significant co-existing medical/health care concerns.
+Served most socio-economic backgrounds and with a diversity of cultural backgrounds.
+Served in inpatient hospitals, inpatient hospices, nursing facilities, assistant living facilities, penal institutions, Bureau of Prisons, adolescent shelter, Community Services Boards, within private homes, and currently as Psychiatric Physician Assistant treating our community and families, proudly working together with In Harmony Wellness for years now.
+Currently treating Anxiety, Depression, Panic Disorder, Bipolar Disorder, Mood Disorders, Schizophrenia, Schizoaffective Disorder, Post-Traumatic Stress Disorder, Obsessive Compulsive Disorders, Attention Deficit Hyperactivity Disorders, and others.
+Currently treating ages 15 to 75 years of age.
+Privileged to be part of an excellent, talented, and caring team at In Harmony Wellness in Chesapeake, VA successfully serving greater Hampton Roads and residents of the state of Virginia through HIPAA compliant Telemedicine Services.

 Thomas Grady Bunch